Dog Bite Statistics and Injury Rates in US and Orange County CA

 Hospitalization Expenses of Dog Bite Victims are Close to or exceed $50 Million Each Year

-The Individual Victims and Families of Dog Bites and Attacks Suffer Billions in Financial Losses Each Year
+The Individual Victims and Families of a Dog Bite and Attack Suffer Billions in Financial Losses Each Year

 The most common wounds are puncture or tearing injuries